 To say that this recipe for bruschetta pasta is quick to make is an understatement.
 I mean, cooking the sauce takes less time than boiling the spaghetti!
 Actually, even ‘cooking’ is too loud of a word here: diced tomatoes just get warmed up in the pan and then are taken off the heat right away.

-The inspiration for this dish came to me one day when I was trying to recreate Capellini Pomodoro from Olive Garden at home – it used to be one of my favorite dishes there, but I’m not sure if they still have it, plus we don’t go out to eat very often.
+The inspiration for this dish came to me one day when I was trying to make copycat Capellini Pomodoro from Olive Garden at home.
+It used to be one of my favorite dishes there, but I’m not sure if they still have it, plus we don’t go out to eat very often.